-- FB5.1 Except by permission of Senate, a student who has registered for the Bachelor of Science degree, shall not be permitted to reregister in the Faculty unless he or she has completed: - one and a half courses or the equivalent, including one and a half courses (a) specific to a major, by the end of the first year; - (b) three and a half courses or the equivalent, including all required first-year courses, by the end of the second year; - five and a half courses or equivalent, including one and a half senior (c) courses, by the end of the third year: - seven and a half courses, including three senior courses, by the end of the (d) fourth year: - Students are expected to complete all the requirements of the degree by the (e) end of the fifth year. - FB5.2 In addition to the readmission requirements listed in FB5.1 above, the fulfilment of other specific requirements may be required by individual majors.
+- FB5.1 Except by permission of Senate, a student who has registered for the Bachelor of Science degree, shall not be permitted to reregister in the Faculty unless the student has completed: - by the end of the first year of registration, one and a half courses or the equivalent, including one and a half courses specific to a major; - (b) by the end of the second year of registration, three and a half courses or the equivalent, including all required first-year courses; - by the end of the third year of registration, five and a half courses or equivalent, including one and a half senior courses; - (d) by the end of the fourth year of registration, seven and a half courses, including three senior courses; - (e) by the end of the fifth year of registration, students are expected to complete all the requirements of the degree. - FB5.2 In addition to the readmission requirements listed in FB5.1 above, the fulfilment of other specific requirements may be required by individual majors.
 These requirements will be communicated to students.

-- FB53 Except by permission of Senate, a student who is registered on the EDP shall not be permitted to reregister in the Faculty unless he or she has completed: - one full-year course, or the equivalent in half courses, by the end of the first (a) vear; - three full-year courses or the equivalent, including two and a half courses (b) specific to the majors, by the end of the second year; - five full-year courses or the equivalent, of which at least one shall be a (c) senior course, by the end of the third year; - seven full-year courses, of which at least two and a half shall be senior (d) courses, by the end of the fourth year.
+- FB5.3 Except by permission of Senate, a student who is registered on the EDP shall not be permitted to reregister in the Faculty unless the student has completed: - by the end of the first year of registration, one full-year course, or the equivalent in half courses; - by the end of the second year of registration, three full-year courses or the (b) equivalent, including two and a half courses specific to the majors; - (c) by the end of the third year of registration, five full-year courses or the equivalent, of which at least one shall be a senior course; - (d) by the end of the fourth year of registration, seven full-year courses, of which at least two and a half shall be senior courses.